kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I also give her the [PACS diagnosis](../../content/images/health-diagnosis-timeline/PACS-diagnosis.jpeg) and [kidney check result](../../content/images/health-diagnosis-timeline/kidney-check-BKK.jpeg) from BKK.
 - She listens and hears me.
 - She suggests immediately the mental health team.
-- I explain that I have no more PTSD at all and that my suicidal depression is completely healed and I have no depression at all.
+- I explain that I have no more PTSD at all and that my suicidal depression is completely healed and I have no depression at all either.
 - I explain that something happened to me while I was fighting for my life in Denia in 2023 that unleashed an inner strength I never knew I had.
 - I tell her about my Transformational Touch work with Steve Terrell and how much it has helped me heal from trauma.
 - I also explain that I have asked numerous agencies; police, embassies, etc, for help and I have been ignored by everyone.
 - I tell her I do not feel safe in North London due to this.

 !!! tip
-    - RA symptoms in my hands seem to be completely gone now.
+    - RA symptoms in my hands come and go.
+    - I expect a good detox will eliminate this, along with a better environment.

 - She tells me to give my notes to the receptionist who will scan them into my file.
 - I do that.